Yale-EEB723/syllabus/README.md

 The final project can consider a research project already in progress (eg something that is part of thesis research), analysis of publicly available data, analysis of simulated data, development and testing of statistical methods or software, etc. Ideally each project will advance the existing research goals of each student, or advance an interesting topic identified in the course.

+Here are some suggested final project ideas:

+- A deep dive on a specific technical challenge of de novo genome sequencing and assembly, eg repeats or heterozygosity

+- Assembly and annotation of an original or publicly available de novo genome

+- Examine the evolution of genome structure (eg synteny, size, intron distribution, etc) with phylogenetic methods

+- Explore the fit of models of evolution to genomic or functional genomic data

+- Test phylogenetic hypotheses with genomic data

+- Analyze one or more categories of functional genomic data in a phylogenetic context to test hypotheses about the evolution of genome function

+- Use comparative functional genomic and/or genomic data to identify genes that may relate to specific phenotypes

+- Compare within population genome variation to variation at broader phylogenetic scales

 ## Reading